Movable Worlds

 The advent of the city bear in Asheville and elsewhere stems from a combination of trends, including changes in land use and the tempting buffets available when living near people.
 These factors have boosted North America’s black bear population to nearly 800,000.
 At the same time, sprawling cities and suburbs have swallowed up large swaths of bear habitat, leaving the animals little choice but to adapt to living with human neighbors.

 Dear readers, being able to take you with me, every step of the way, means a great deal.
-So please sign up if you would like to receive more letters like this in your inbox and to support my writing and curiosity.
-You can also make a paid subscription.
-Thank you! ❤️
+Please sign up if you would like to receive more letters like this in your inbox and to support my writing and curiosity.
+Thank you!

 Striving for "a city in a garden”, not merely “a garden city”.
 Photo by W.C.